Kulvinder26/Kulvinder26.github.io/about/about.md

 * Python Data Science and Machine Learning Bootcamp - Udemy
 * React Nanodegree - Udacity (Currently fighting deadlines)

-Check out my [portfolio](/portfolio) to see iPython notebooks and Github repos for some of the projects I've worked on.

 And that's about it!
 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/sajals) or get in touch if you want to discuss opportunities, collaboration, consulting or have a heated debate about the best coffee in India.
 I'm always happy to chat!

-You can find a contact form on the homepage, or send an email directly to <a href="mailto:contact@sajalsharma.com">contact@sajalsharma.com</a>.
+You can find a contact form on the homepage, or send an email directly to <a href="mailto:kulvindersingh97@gmail.com">kulvindersingh97@gmail.com</a>.

 Thanks for reading!